originphp/website/source/docs/controller/components.md

 ### Shutdown callback

-This is called after the controller action but before the controller `afterAction`.
+This is called after the controller action but before the controller `shutdown`.

 ```php
 public function shutdown()